ravenappdev/raven-api/README.md

 # Raven API

-This repository contains Raven's Fern API.

-Tagging a release will:
+Tagging a release on this repository will:

 - Update the [TypeScript SDK Github Repo]()
 - _More SDKs to come..._